see all...Viewing 3 out of 9 projects

 Project managed small commercial, industrial and civic projects.

-I was able to custom furnish the Reception Area with a Reception Counter of steel, glass and granite top with photo-optic lighting behind maple wood-perforated ceiling panels as canted sides.
+I was able to custom furnish the Reception Area with a Reception Counter of steel, glass and granite top with Fiber-optic lighting behind birch-plywood, perforated ceiling panels as canted sides.

 A fire glass enclosed stair well adjacent to a monolithic, black granite elevator tower is in full view of the entry atrium as the 2nd floor Offices cantilever over Reception Area.
 Offices, Corridor end at Elevator are floor to ceiling glazed to accept natural light from atrium therefore refracting into an open-plan work area.

 SCA Designs, (formerly Sidney D. Corhern Architects), New Smyrna Beach, FL, US, Project Manager